AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 AI governance is not a single control.
 It is a set of interlocking policies, processes, and accountability structures that determine how AI is acquired, used, monitored, and managed over time.
 Its scope extends from vendor selection through to daily operational oversight.
 Organisations that treat governance as a post-deployment concern typically find that the cost of retrofitting controls into an embedded system is substantially higher than the cost of building governance into procurement and deployment from the start.

 Enterprise AI governance operates across seven domains: acquisition and procurement, data, access and permissions, output and accountability, model lifecycle, regulatory compliance, and operational oversight.
 Each addresses a distinct category of risk.
-Together, they form the governance infrastructure that enterprise AI requires.
+Together, they form the governance infrastructure that enterprise AI calls for.

 Why AI Governance Differs From Existing IT Governance